TESTAMENTARY FORMALITIES

 The American law of Wills is largely based on English law.
 There are some differences in requirements for a valid Will between the different States.
 Some States have also embraced new technology regarding Wills.

-- There are primarily two types of Wills in the USA: attested (i.e. witnessed) and holographic.
+- There are primarily two types of Wills in the USA: attested (i.e., witnessed) and holographic.
 About half of the states allow a holographic Will, which is wholly handwritten, signed and dated, and does not require witnesses.

-- A Will requires a signature of the testator or signed “in the testator’s name by some other individual.”
+- A Will requires the signature of the testator or signed “in the testator’s name by some other individual.”
 The majority of States require that the signature appears at the end of the Will.
 Few States require that the Will is also signed on each page.

-- Most States require a witnessed Will with two witnesses who observe the testator sign his/ her Will after which they sign the Will.
+- Most States require a witnessed Will with two witnesses who observe the testator sign his/her Will after which they sign the Will.

-Louisiana requires that witnesses expressly sign an attestation clause indicating that the testator requested they act as witnesses and declare the document subscribed to be his Will.
+- Louisiana requires that witnesses expressly sign an attestation clause indicating that the testator requested they act as witnesses and declare the document subscribed to be his Will.

 - Those States that require the witnesses to sign in “the presence of the testator” have interpreted it differently.
 The Universal Probate Code has not made this a requirement.